simon-ritchie/apysc/docs_src/source/dictionary_generic.md

 a_value: int = dict_value[10]
 ```

-If you need to use multiple types and type checking, then use the `Union` (alternatively use the `|` symbol, if you are using Python 3.10 or later) or `Any` type, as follows:
+If you need to use multiple types and type checking, then use the `Union`\, as follows:

+Notes: Alternatively, use the `|` symbol, if you are using Python 3.10 or later) or `Any` type.

 ```py
 # runnable